amad00r/sisc-von-neumann/README.md

 Memory, Regfile and ControlUnit.
 And some registers: RX, RY, IR, R@ and PC.

-In this section I will discuss the approach i took in the implementation of some of these components, that i consider important for later using this tool.
+In this section I will discuss my approach to the implementation of some of these components in c++.
+This will bring light to the working of the virtual machine and explain why certain decisions were taken in the implementation.

 ### Regfile

-For simulating the workings of the Regfile I used a `bitset<16>[8]` array.
-This way it is possible to access the value of any register by indexing its id.
+To simulate how the Regfile works, I used a `bitset<16>[8]` array.
+This way it is possible to access/store a value of any register by indexing its id.

 It is important to mention that every register is being initialized to 0.
-Since RX and RY registers are taking values from the Regfile every cicle of the execution, I cannot have registers uninitialized.
+Since RX and RY registers are taking values from the Regfile every cycle of the execution, registers must not be uninitialized in order to prevent unexpected behaviors.

 ### Memory

-For simulating the workings of the Memory I used an `unordered_map<bitset<16>, bitset<8>>` data structure.
+To simulate how the Memory works, I used an `unordered_map<bitset<16>, bitset<8>>` data structure.

-The program does not reserve 64kb of empty memory that will not likely be used.
-It instead starts with an empty unordered_map that will grow in size when the program is allocated into memory (starting in 0x0000), and during its execution if some value is allocated into memory with LD or LDB.
+The program does not reserve 64kb of memory that are not likely to be used.
+Instead, it starts with an empty unordered_map that will grow in size when the program is allocated into memory (starting in 0x0000), and during its execution if some value is allocated into memory with LD or LDB.

-Following this aproach it is possible to throw a RuntimeError when uninitialized memory is being accessed.
+Following this approach it is possible to throw a RuntimeError when uninitialized memory is being accessed.

 #### Program interruption